Life in Bristol

 Bristol is also serviced by Uber.

-TIER electric scooters and electric bikes are available to rent throughout the city.
-Find out everything you need to know on their webpage or download the app.
+TIER electric scooters and electric bikes are available to rent in Bristol.

 Parking

-Bristol is not known for easy parking!
-Most of the on-street parking throughout the central area is restricted to resident’s parking zones and car parks are on the pricey side so if you don’t live a walkable distance from the university, it is sensible to ensure you have a good public transport route.
+It is not easy to park in Bristol.
+Most of the on-street parking in the central area is restricted to resident’s parking zones and car parks are expensive.
+If you don’t live a walkable distance from the University, it is sensible to make sure you have a good public transport route.

 There is a Staff Parking system and all staff have the opportunity to apply for a permit, but applications far outweigh permits and a permit does not guarantee you easy parking.